kal038/kal038/README.md

 - 👨‍💻 All of my projects are available at: here

-- 💬 Ask me about **basketball, films, gaming.**
+- 💬 Ask me about **basketball, films, and video games.**

 - 📫 How to reach me **khoialam00@gmail.com**

-- 📄 Know about my experiences: [My Resume](https://drive.google.com/file/d/1ZlxbTn-ZbvfuP94wQ9luCIENgbBbEw6l/view?usp=sharing)
+- 📄 Know about my experiences: [My Resume]([https://drive.google.com/file/d/1ZlxbTn-ZbvfuP94wQ9luCIENgbBbEw6l/view?usp=sharing](https://drive.google.com/file/d/1pi5IOjEMJCKCqAtNtfIlMSfmuvKixmSi/view))

 - ⚡ Fun fact **I used to be a boy scout**